Nodulaire/SCA-DPA/README.md

 keyCandidateStop = 255; % All possibilities on 1 Bytes
 solvedKey = zeros(1,byteEnd);
 ```
-- We need to loop over the 200 traces gived, and split them into 2 groups :
+- We need to loop over the 200 traces given, and split them into 2 groups :
 ```Matlab
  % On parcours l'ensemble des 200 traces
         for L = 1:numberOfTraces